Updated June 1, 2022

-In the midst of the COVID-19 pandemic, the American Medical Association has been the leading physician and patient ally—voicing recommendations to members of former President Trump’s White House Coronavirus Task Force, the Transition Team, President Biden’s COVID-19 Response Team, key Congressional leaders and agency staff, state policymakers and private sector stakeholders.
+In the midst of the COVID-19 pandemic, the American Medical Association has been the leading physician and patient ally—voicing recommendations to federal and state policymakers, as well as private sector stakeholders.

 See a summary of the Biden Administration’s executive orders and proclamations related to COVID-19.